-When you're promised a "rate lock" from the lender, it means that you are guaranteed to keep a set interest rate over a determined period while you work on the application process.
-This protects you from going through your whole application process and finding out at the end that the interest rate has gotten higher.
+When you're offered a "rate lock" from your lender, it means that you are guaranteed to get a set interest rate for a certain number of days while you work on your application process.
+This keeps you from getting through your whole application process and finding out at the end that the interest rate has risen higher.

-Rate lock periods can vary in length, between 15 to 60 days, with the longer spans generally costing more.
-You can get a longer period for your lock, but in choosing this option, will probably have a higher rate than you would have with a shorter rate lock period
+Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer spans usually costing more.
+You can get a longer period for your lock, but in making this choice, will probably have a higher rate than you would with a shorter rate lock period

 Other Interest Saving Strategies

-There are more ways to get a reduced rate, besides agreeing to a shorter rate lock period.
-A bigger down payment will result in a better interest rate, since you're starting out with a good deal of equity.
-You could choose to pay points to reduce your interest rate for the term of the loan, meaning you pay more initially.
-One strategy that makes financial sense for many people is to pay points to bring the rate down over the term of the loan.
-You'll pay more up front, but you'll save money, especially if you don't refinance early.
+There are more ways to get a good rate, in addition to going with a shorter rate lock period.
+The larger the down payment, the smaller the rate will be, because you will be starting with more equity.
+You can pay points to reduce your interest rate for the term of the loan, meaning you pay more up front.
+One strategy that makes financial sense for some is to pay points to bring the rate down over the life of the loan.
+You are paying more up front, but you will save money, especially if you keep the loan for a long time.